-Annie Rovzar has worked in youth development and education for the past five years.
+Annie Rovzar has worked in youth development and education for the past six years.
 She holds an MFA in creative writing from the University of San Francisco and has taught creative writing to youth through ExCel After School Programs.
 She has also worked with college students as a community coordinator for a study abroad program in El Salvador, and as as an English composition instructor at San Quentin Prison through Patten University.
 She is passionate about work that connects creative writing and social good.

 Rose Tully has an MFA in creative writing from San Francisco State University, where she received the Leo Litwak Award in Fiction.
 She was a RADAR Lab Retreat writer in Akumal, Mexico.
 Her work has appeared in Lit-Up Writers, Chicago Reader, SF Weekly, and in anthologies for San Francisco State University and University of Wisconsin Press.
 She loves coffee, cats, and drawing portraits.

 Judith Tannenbaum, training coordinator, served on the training staff of WritersCorps since the program’s inception in 1994 until fall of 2014.
 A keynote speaker on prison arts and education, she has taught in public schools and prisons for 38 years.
 Her books include “Teeth, Wiggly as Earthquakes: Writing Poetry in the Primary Grades;” “Disguised as A Poem: My Years Teaching Poetry at San Quentin;” and “By Heart: Poetry, Prison, and Two Lives” (New Village Press, April 2010).
 Read Judith’s blog and learn more about her work and about teaching arts and prison arts at her website or Redroom.